Bristol Blenheim, The Glebe, Donegal, April 1942

 microfilm in the Royal Air Force Museum in Hendon, north of

 London.
-Only the pilots name is given on the report as this was
+Only the pilots name is given on a Form 1180.

 Squadron on March 25, 1942 from 404 (RCAF) Squadron.
 143